47degrees/fp-with-arrow-videos/Functor.md

 ^ Try is biased towards its Success implementation.
 ^ Right after making our program concrete and fixing it to Try, we call increment over it.
 This time we are using an explicit functor instance for Try.
 Since the program is valid, it will succeed and we'll get the value correctly mapped and wrapped into the same context.
-^ In the other hand, when the operation turns out to be a Failure, any computations over it will keep returning Failure.
+^ On the other hand, when the operation turns out to be a Failure, any computations over it will keep returning Failure.

 ---